Last edited 02/27/2023

 - Florida, Licensed Mental Health Counselor, MH7269

 I am currently accepting new clients via teletherapy.
-I have been practicing as a Licensed Mental Health Counselor in Florida for the past 20 years, largely with a focus in the areas of depression, anxiety, thought disturbance, addiction, emotion regulation, relationship distress, and self-esteem.
-I am also a Board Certified Behavior Analyst and have worked with individuals of various ages across the Autism Spectrum.
-Currently, my primary focus has been in the couples therapy realm.
+I have been practicing as a Licensed Mental Health Counselor in Florida for the past 21 years, largely with a focus in the areas of depression, anxiety, thought disturbance, addiction, emotion regulation, relationship distress, and self-esteem.
+I feel many of the responses we struggle with are connected to a traumatic event (or perceived trauma) from the past.
+I am also a Board Certified Behavior Analyst and worked in the past with individuals of various ages across the Autism Spectrum.
+Currently, my primary focus has been in the individual/couples/relational therapy realm.
 I will encourage you to prioritize the areas you wish to address in therapy and tailor my approach on an individual basis.
 I believe in client autonomy so the areas that are addressed are the areas you want to address.
-I draw on several treatment modalities (including, but not limited to, Cognitive Behavioral Therapy, Motivational Interviewing, Acceptance and Commitment Therapy, and Dialectical Behavior Therapy) to allow you to further develop your strengths and help you meet all of your treatment plan goals at a speed that works best for you.
-I also have completed training in Gottman Method Couples Therapy as well as the Developmental Model for Couples and integrate both of these approaches into my couples therapy practice.
+I draw on several treatment modalities (including, but not limited to, Internal Family Systems, Cognitive Behavioral Therapy, Motivational Interviewing, Acceptance and Commitment Therapy, and Dialectical Behavior Therapy) to allow you to further develop your strengths and help you meet all of your treatment plan goals at a speed that works best for you.
+I also have completed training in Gottman Method Couples Therapy as well as the Developmental Model for Couples and integrate both of these approaches into my relational therapy practice.
 Overall, I help you to see that managing the stressor is more important than just managing the stress as it will allow you to cope with anything that comes your way.

 It’s not uncommon to have questions before starting therapy.
 Nicole Kleiman-Reck, LMHC, has answered a few of the questions they receive most often from new clients.